DataCorrupted/peter-site/content/post/homeward.md

 The hard truth is, we are the 40th out of 200+ cities in China in terms of economy.
 But we have **no high-speed train** and we share an airport with Yangzhou.
-Oh, by the way we have no metro even though we are long qualified.
+Oh, by the way we have no metro even though we have been qualified for a long time.
 Why?
 I don't know.
-Maybe Taizhou would be a good home for me when I am old.
+Maybe Taizhou would be a good home for me when I retire.
 But get packed in this 13-hour long train trip from Beijing I am afraid there is no way home for now.

 The first si-fi TV program I watched was _Fringe_.
 In this series J.J.(Yes, this series was written by [J.J.
-Abrams](https://en.m.wikipedia.org/wiki/j._j._Abrams), the J.J Abrams who also wrote [_Counterpart_](https://en.m.wikipedia.org/wiki/Counterpart_(TV_series))) assume that there is a parallel universe that are almost the same.
+Abrams](https://en.m.wikipedia.org/wiki/j._j._Abrams), the J.J Abrams who also wrote [_Counterpart_](https://en.m.wikipedia.org/wiki/Counterpart_(TV_series))) assumes that there is a parallel universe that are almost the same.
-(We use _the other xx_ and _our xx_ to distinguish things between two universes.)
+(We use _the other xx_ and _our xx_ to distinguish people and things between two universes.)
 And they are in war.
-In the final episode of Season 3, the two universes finally made peace and they are shutting down the portal to each other.
+In the final episode of Season 3, the two universes finally made peace and they were shutting down the portal to each other.
 Our Lincoln was in love with the other Olivia so decided to stay in the other side and never came back.
 Before the portal was shut down, Lincoln was standing on the other side of the portal and staring at Olivia, and our Olivia asked: